grafana/grafana/docs/sources/setup-grafana/installation/docker/index.md

 In the [Grafana GitHub repository](https://github.com/grafana/grafana) there is a folder called `packaging/docker/custom/`, which includes a Dockerfile that can be used to build a custom Grafana image.
 It accepts `GRAFANA_VERSION`, `GF_INSTALL_PLUGINS`, and `GF_INSTALL_IMAGE_RENDERER_PLUGIN` as build arguments.

-The `GRAFANA_VERSION` build argument needs to be a valid `grafana/grafana` docker image tag.
-By default this will build an Alpine-based image.
-To build an Ubuntu-based image, append `-ubuntu` to the `GRAFANA_VERSION` build argument (Grafana v6.5+).
+The `GRAFANA_VERSION` build argument must be a valid `grafana/grafana` docker image tag.
+By default, this builds an Alpine-based image.
+To build an Ubuntu-based image, append `-ubuntu` to the `GRAFANA_VERSION` build argument (available in Grafana v6.5 and later).

 Example of how to build and run: